MicrosoftDocs/microsoft-cloud/docs/dev/tutorials/openai-acs-msgraph/includes/10-OrgData-Retrieving-Files-Chats.md

 <!-- markdownlint-disable MD041 -->

 In today's digital environment, users work with a wide array of organizational data, including emails, chats, files, calendar events, and more.
 This can lead to frequent context shifts—switching between tasks or applications—which can disrupt focus and reduce productivity.
-For example, a user working on a project might need to switch from their current application to Outlook to find crucial details in an email or switch to OneDrive for Business to find a file.
+For example, a user working on a project might need to switch from their current application to Outlook to find crucial details in an email or switch to OneDrive for Business to find a related file.
 This back-and-forth action disrupts focus and wastes time that could be better spent on the task at hand.

-To enhance efficiency, you can integrate organizational data directly into the applications users use daily.
-By bringing in organizational data, users can access and manage information more seamlessly, minimizing context shifts and improving productivity.
+To enhance efficiency, you can integrate organizational data directly into the applications users use everyday.
+By bringing in organizational data to your applications, users can access and manage information more seamlessly, minimizing context shifts and improving productivity.
 Additionally, this integration provides valuable insights and context, enabling users to make informed decisions and work more effectively.

 In this exercise, you will: